SYDNEY’S LGBTIQ+ BARS, CLUBS AND PARTIES

 357 – Sydney City Steam is a four-level sauna/steam/maze/private room venue located at 357 Sussex Street close to Chinatown, and is particularly popular with Asian men and their admirers, though not exclusively.

-HeadQuarters all-male cruising club is at 273 Crown Street in the city, with a variety of rooms and equipment available.
+TRADE is an all-male cruising club at 273 Crown Street in the city, with a variety of rooms and equipment available.
 Join XXX parties on various nights.

 This page is regularly updated.
 To recommend amendments or additions, please email email@example.com.